zliu41/CIPs/CIP-plutus-modules/README.md

 protocols; for example Layr Labs provide modules to support their Eigenlayer protocol for re-staking.

+A sample of 20 is too small to draw very strong statistical conclusions, but we can say that the 95% confidence interval for contracts to consist of multiple modules is 34-74%.
-Thus code sharing is clearly going on, and a (small) majority of transactions exploit multiple modules.
+Thus code sharing is clearly going on, and a significant number of transactions exploit multiple modules.
 We may conclude that there is a significant demand for modules in the context of smart contracts, even if the total contract code still remains relatively small.